SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 6 fire damage; A < 3 the target is seared (save ends)
 > - **17+:** 8 fire damage; A < 4 the target is seared (save ends)
 >
 > **Effect:** A seared creature takes a bane on strikes and has damage weakness 5.
-If this ability obtains a tier 3 outcome against one or more creatures who are already seared, the firestarter can use Enflame as a free triggered action
+If this ability obtains a tier 3 outcome against one or more creatures who are already seared, the firestarter can use Enflame as a free triggered action.

 > 🏹 **Enflame**
 >